 We recommend having a little something in your stomach.
 Floating on a completely empty or completely full stomach can be very distracting.
 Don't drink too much water right before your float.
 Can you guess why?

-We cannot allow anyone under the influence of alcohol or drugs to use our float tank.
-The floating experience can be disorienting on its own, and should be enjoyed for what it is.
+We cannot allow anyone under the influence of alcohol or drugs to use our float tanks.
+The floating experience may be eye opening on its own, and should be enjoyed for what it is.

 I havent floated before.
 Im a bit nervous.
 How do I know what to do ?

 Click here for an in depth walkthrough of our center for your first time.